JakeRuff/jakeruff.github.io/portfolio.md

 Used Javascript and data from the Bureau of Labor Statistics to visualize America’s most dangerous jobs using Google Charts API.

-HTML & CSS Bootstrap JavaScript Google Charts
+Built with: HTML & CSS, Bootstrap, JavaScript, Google Charts

 [Visit Site](https://ruff.dev/Dangerous-Jobs) [GitHub](https://github.com/JakeRuff/Dangerous-Jobs)